-Financial service provider licenses
+Financial service provider licenses in 2023

 After their registration with the financial services companies’ registrar, companies providing financial services in New Zealand will need to obtain a financial services provider (FSP) license with the Financial Markets Authority.
 Healy Consultants will be pleased to assist our Clients with i) determining the type of license required for their business and ii) submitting a successful application to the New Zealand FMA.

 - Our Clients willing to offer financial services in New Zealand will be required to obtain at least one FSP license amongst the six described below:

 - The DIMS license, needed by funds providing asset management and financial advisory services.
 Its requirements are particularly complicated and will require our Client to provide evidence for excellent investment expertise;

 - The managed investment scheme license is similar to the DIMS license, but with less stringent requirements for funds providing asset management services, but without power to make buy/sell decisions on their customer’s behalf;

 - The derivative issuer license is required by all businesses issuing and/or trading in derivatives.
 As derivative contracts cover a broad range of financial products, approved licenses are limited to a sub-range of them;

 - The Crowd funding services license is needed by businesses assisting entrepreneurs and startups to raise capital from a large number of people, usually via dedicated websites;